Class 4B

 4B

-Welcome to our class page!
+Welcome to our wonderful Year 4 class page!

 In year 4, we love to see each other learn and develop.
 It's important we always work hard and try our best.
 We encourage each other to have a positive attitude to learning and adopt a 'have a go' attitude, even if that means we sometimes make mistakes.
 We know that mistakes help us grow and achieve our goals.
+Year 4 is full of aspiration; energy and our primary aim is to empower pupils on their journey to becoming confident and independent life-long learners.

 Key information